adrianavaz-omibee/omibee-sshkeys/README.md

 # Omibee SSH Keys
-Omibee engineers and technical people should add their SSH public keys to the ssh directory of this project.
-These keys are periodically copied to our Delivery systems.
+Omibee engineers and technical people should add/remove their SSH public keys to the ssh directory of this project.

 # Creating Keys
 ```bash